 Are you DBOBX?
-Obviously, everybody and anybody can read this, but what follows below is directed to those that participate and/or support the DBOBX (Dune Buggies of the Outer Banks, on Facebook).
+Obviously, everybody and anybody can read this, but what follows below is directed to those that choose to participate and/or support the DBOBX (Dune Buggies of the Outer Banks, on Facebook).

 Though in retrospect, shouldn’t you actually be thanking me?
 A Facebook posting, created by Scott Jackle during March of 2017, clearly states “In a way, Gary, you were the inspiration for creating the (DBOBX) group.
 You know…big picture.”